Early Electric Toasters

 SOLD

-Early Universal Toaster
+Universal Toaster with Chromium Plating

-Early Universal Toaster
+Universal Toaster with Chromium Plating

 SOLD